mapbox/carmen-cache/API.md

 ## CoalesceResult

-The a member of the result set from a coalesce operation.
+A member of the result set from a coalesce operation.

 **Properties**